 Students will be introduced to the most fundamental concepts and principles of software that have been used in practical means throughout this program.
-Course may cover topics including operating systems, object oriented principles, software design patterns, and system architecture.
-The course meets 16 weeks (including final exams).
+The course may cover topics including operating systems, object-oriented principles, software design patterns, and system architecture.
 The course meets 16 weeks during the semester (including final exams).

-Prerequisite: CSET 205 & CSET 210
+Prerequisite: CSET 205 and CSET 210